-- the duration and scope of the COVID-19 pandemic; - governmental, business and individual actions that have been, continue to be and may in the future be taken in response to the COVID-19 pandemic, including business and travel restrictions, "stay-at-home" and "shelter-in-place" directives, quarantines, and slowdowns, suspensions or delays of commercial activity; - the effect of the COVID-19 pandemic and the government response on our dealers, distributors and other channel partners and customers, including their ability to remain open, continue to sell and service our products, pay for the products purchased from us and obtain vehicle chassis, to the extent that they source such components directly; - the effect of the COVID-19 pandemic and the governmental response on the budgets of our municipal customers; - our ability to continue to run our operations as an essential business during the COVID-19 pandemic and/or to maintain our normal production capacity, in light of the potential for adverse impacts associated with decreased labor availability, the temporary suspension of production activity mandated or otherwise made necessary by governmental authorities, weakened demand, supply chain disruptions, or other production delays; - significant reductions or volatility in demand for one or more of our products or services; - the effect of the COVID-19 pandemic on our suppliers and our ability to obtain commodities, components and parts, on a timely basis through our supply chain and at previously anticipated costs; - logistics costs and challenges, including availability of transportation and at previously anticipated costs; - costs incurred as a result of necessary actions and preparedness plans to help ensure the health and safety of our employees and continued operations, including remote working accommodations, enhanced cleaning processes, protocols designed to implement appropriate social distancing practices, and/or adoption of additional wage and benefit programs to assist employees; - potential future restructuring, impairment and other charges;
+- the duration and scope of the pandemic, including the emergence of new variants; - governmental, business and individual actions that have been, continue to be and may in the future be taken in response to the pandemic, including business and travel restrictions, "stay-at-home" and "shelter-in-place" directives, quarantines, and slowdowns, suspensions or delays of commercial activity; - the dissemination and adoption of coronavirus vaccines and their effectiveness against new variants and any government-mandated vaccine or testing requirement in any of our facilities and markets; - the effect of the pandemic and the government response on our dealers, distributors and other channel partners and customers, including their ability to remain open, continue to sell and service our products, pay for the products purchased from us and obtain vehicle chassis, to the extent that they source such components directly; - the effect of the pandemic and the governmental response on the budgets of our municipal customers; - our ability to continue to run our operations as an essential business during the pandemic and/or to maintain our normal production capacity, in light of the potential for adverse impacts associated with decreased labor availability, including as a result of any government-mandated vaccine or testing requirement or otherwise, the temporary suspension of production activity mandated or otherwise made necessary by governmental authorities, weakened demand, supply chain disruptions, or other production delays; - significant reductions or volatility in demand for one or more of our products or services; - the effect of the pandemic on our suppliers and our ability to obtain commodities, components and parts, on a timely basis through our supply chain and at previously anticipated costs; - logistics costs and challenges, including availability of transportation and at previously anticipated costs; - costs incurred as a result of necessary actions and preparedness plans to help ensure the health and safety of our employees and continued operations, including remote working accommodations, enhanced cleaning processes, protocols designed to implement appropriate social distancing practices, and/or adoption of additional wage and benefit programs to assist employees;

-- availability of employees, their ability to conduct work away from normal working locations and/or under revised work environment protocols and the general willingness of employees to come to and perform work; - the impact of the COVID-19 pandemic on the financial and credit markets and economic activity generally; - our ability to access lending, capital markets, and other sources of liquidity when needed on reasonable terms or at all; - our ability to comply with the financial covenants in our debt agreements if a material economic downturn as a result of the COVID-19 pandemic results in substantially increased indebtedness and/or lower earnings; and - the exacerbation of negative impacts resulting from the occurrence of a global or national recession, depression or other sustained adverse market event as a result of the COVID-19 pandemic.
+- costs incurred relating to coronavirus-related medical expenses; - potential future restructuring, impairment and other charges; - availability of employees, their ability to conduct work away from normal working locations and/or under revised work environment protocols, the general willingness of employees to come to and perform work and the impact of any government-mandated vaccine or testing requirement; - the impact of the pandemic on the financial and credit markets and economic activity generally; - our ability to access lending, capital markets, and other sources of liquidity when needed on reasonable terms or at all; - our ability to comply with the financial covenants in our debt agreements if a material economic downturn as a result of the pandemic results in substantially increased indebtedness and/or lower earnings; and - the exacerbation of negative impacts resulting from the occurrence of a global or national recession, depression or other sustained adverse market event as a result of the pandemic.

-We have international operations that are subject to compliance with domestic and foreign laws and regulations, economic and political uncertainties and foreign currency rate fluctuations.
+We have international operations that are subject to compliance with domestic and foreign laws and regulations, economic and political uncertainties and conflicts and foreign currency rate fluctuations.